A Guide to Finding the Perfect Credit Card for You

-- Prospective lenders, landlords, insurance agencies and others look at that credit score to assess your creditworthiness.
+- When you apply, credit card companies look at that credit score to assess your creditworthiness.

-- You are granted or denied lending products based in part on the score you've been assigned.
+- You are granted or denied credit cards (and other lending products) based in part on your assigned credit score.

 How to get a credit score

 There are two major types of credit score: FICO and VantageScore.
 As the dominant scoring model, FICO sells its scores for about $20 each.
 There are three scores available, one for each of the major credit bureaus – TransUnion, Experian and Equifax.
 (There is no need to check all three simultaneously.)
 Many credit card issuers offer free access to your credit score as a benefit of holding one of their cards.

 Your credit score is influenced by the following major factors.
 In order to increase your chances of being approved for top tier credit cards, make sure your credit is healthy in each of these regards:

 On-time payments, or payment history, figure heavily into the dominant scoring model, FICO, making up 35% of the score's criteria pie.
 Payment history is extremely influential in the VantageScore model.
 When it comes to using credit cards, a good rule of thumb is to only buy what you can pay for in cash within the next month.